threexc/labgrid-power-up/basic_setup/README.md

 3. `pip install labgrid`
 4. In one shell, do `labgrid-coordinator` to start the coordinator
 5. In another shell, do `labgrid-exporter ecogrid-exporter.yaml`
-6. In a third shell, do `labgrid-client -v -p bp create`
+6. In a third shell, do `labgrid-client -v -p beagleplay create`
-7. `labgrid-client -p bp add-match */beagleplay/*`
+7. `labgrid-client -p beagleplay add-match */beagleplay/*`
 8. `labgrid-client -c ecogrid-client.yaml acquire`

-You should now be able to run commands like `labgrid-client -p bp console` to get the serial console, and `labgrid-client -p bp pw cycle` to reset the board.
+You should now be able to run commands like `labgrid-client -p beagleplay console` to get the serial console, and `labgrid-client -p beagleplay pw cycle` to reset the board.

 To use the strategy for testing: